Marguerite Durand

 Marguerite Durand (24 January 1864 – 16 March 1936) was a French stage actress, journalist, and a leading suffragette.
 She founded her own newspaper, and ran for election.
 She is also known for having a pet lion.
-For her contributions to the women's suffrage movement in France, the Bibliothèque Marguerite Durand was named in her honor.
+The Bibliothèque Marguerite Durand was named in her honour for her contributions to the women's suffrage movement in France.

-Biography
+Early life and acting career

-Born into a middle-class family, Marguerite Durand was sent to study at a Roman Catholic convent.
-After finishing her primary education, she entered the Conservatoire de Paris before joining the Comédie Française in 1881.
+Born into a middle-class family on 24 January 1864, Marguerite Durand was sent to study at a Roman Catholic convent.
+After finishing her primary education, she entered the Conservatoire de Paris before joining the Comédie Française, the oldest active theatre company in the world, in 1881.

 In 1888, she gave up her career in the theatre to marry an up-and-coming young lawyer, Georges Laguerre.

+Politics

 A friend and follower of the politically ambitious army general Georges Boulanger, her husband introduced her to the world of radical populist politics and involved her in writing pamphlets for the "Boulangists" movement.
-However, the marriage was short-lived and in 1891 the couple separated after which Durand took a job writing for Le Figaro, the leading newspaper of the day.
+However, the marriage was short-lived, and in 1891 the couple separated after which Durand took a job writing for Le Figaro, the leading newspaper of the day.
 In 1896, the paper sent her to cover the Congrès Féministe International (International Feminist Congress) ostensibly to write a humorous article.
 She came away from the event a greatly changed person, so much so that the following year on 9 December 1897 she founded a feminist daily newspaper, La Fronde to pick up where Hubertine Auclert's La Citoyenne left off.